 d) Both A and R are false.

-19. The phosphorous cycle differs from the water, carbon, and nitrogen cycles in that
+19. The phosphorus cycle differs from the water, carbon, and nitrogen cycles in that

-a) Phosphorus is primarily found in a mineralized state within rocks
+a) Phosphorus is primarily found in a mineralised state within rocks.

-b) Phosphorous is far more abundant than water, carbon, or nitrogen.
+b) Phosphorus is far more abundant than water, carbon, or nitrogen.

-c) Phosphorous is less important to biological systems than water, carbon, or nitrogen.
+c) Phosphorus is less important to biological systems than water, carbon, or nitrogen.

-d) Phosphorous once used by an organism, does not cycle back to the environment.
+d) Phosphorus, once used by an organism, does not cycle back to the environment.

 20. The wood roaches died when they were placed in a bell jar containing wood chips and a high concentration of oxygen because